 Notwithstanding the substance at hand, the purpose of the Twelve Steps is to empower recovering alcoholics from being introspective and take responsibility for their actions.
-In doing so, individuals can learn to identify the source of their alcoholism, triggers, and ultimately, find lasting support in moving past it.
+In doing so, individuals can learn to identify the source of their alcoholism, and triggers, and ultimately, find lasting support in moving past it.

 A.A.’s program extends beyond abstaining from alcohol.
 Its goal is to effect enough difference in the alcoholic’s thinking “to bring about recovery from alcoholism” through “an entire psychic change,” or spiritual awakening.
 A spiritual awakening is intended to be achieved by taking the Twelve Steps, and sobriety is furthered by volunteering for A.A. and regular A.A. meeting attendance or contact with A.A. members.

 Members are urged to find an experienced fellow alcoholic, called a “sponsor,” to help them recognize and follow the A.A. program.
 The sponsor should preferably know all twelve steps, be the same sex as the sponsored person, and avoid imposing personal views on the sponsored person.
-Following the helper therapy principle, sponsors in A.A. may benefit from their relationship with their charges, as “helping behaviors” associate with increased abstinence and lower probabilities of binge drinking.
+Following the helper therapy principle, sponsors in A.A. may benefit from their relationship with their charges, as “helping behaviors” are associated with increased abstinence and lower probabilities of binge drinking.

-Alcoholics Anonymous 12 Steps
+What are the Alcoholics Anonymous 12 Steps?

 - We admitted we were powerless over our addiction—that our lives had become unmanageable.